joaocassianox7x/lanczos/README.md

 In the end of the code, the data uses Matplotlib and Pandas do show the matrices, eventualy it will become a new .py file, but by now, it works fine for our prouposes;
 I'll also add numba and MPI in the future for most speed (PyPy will not work with this both);

-Also, with SWIG I'm working in a C++->Python wrapper to make the Hamiltonian generation faster;
+Also, with SWIG I'm working in a C++->Python wrapper to make the Hamiltonian generation faster (these are the cwpp.py cwpp.i and generate.sh files);